Are you an INFJ who is sensitive to criticisms?

 And it’s not just him.
 Some of my ex-manager and ex-colleague also told me that I don’t know how to think about the future or ask me when I would settle down and have a stable job.

 Listening to these criticisms feel invalidating to INFJs because we operate mostly from our Ni function.
 To get criticize for our intuitive knowing (our most natural way of functioning), it doesn’t feel good to our sense of self.
-So most of us choose not to share our insights or deepest thoughts to random people.
-We don’t want to risk being criticized, judged or attacked by others.
+So most of us choose not to share our insights or deepest thoughts with random people.
+We don’t want to risk being criticized, judged, or attacked by others.

 INFJs Have a Tendency to Be Perfect and People-Please

 To prevent being criticized by others, we INFJs criticize ourselves first.
 Our introverted thinking (Ti) function will run through our insights multiple times and organize them in such a way that is impeccable.
 So that when we present our ideas and work to others, it will be perfect and make sense to them.

 When someone criticizes our work, it’s devastating to us because being perfectionists, we have already gone through rounds and rounds of internal editing before we have the courage to share our work.
 People aren’t just criticizing our work, they are also discrediting the time, effort, and energy we put into perfecting our work.

 Part of being perfect is also the hidden desire of not wanting to disappoint others.

 Furthermore, due to our extraverted feeling (Fe) function, INFJs have a desire to please others and meet their expectations.
 We want to be perfect in other people’s eyes and not let anyone down.
 Being criticized means that we have failed in that aspect.